-- Not sure whether or not to pack it?
+- Not sure whether or not to pack something?
 Don’t.
 You can always buy things that you need and forgot (and trust me, you’ll want to shop).
 The lighter your bag, the better.

 - How much underwear are you packing?
 Double it.
 Believe it or not, most hotels don’t want you washing your panties in the bathroom sink.
 And they run out faster than you think.

 - How many pairs of shoes are you packing?
 Split it in half (not literally, one shoe will do you no good).
-I can’t think of a single reason you would need to bring more than 3 pairs of shoes; 1 pair of flip flops, 1 pair of running/walking shoes, and 1 more of whatever your heart desires.
+I can’t think of a single reason you would need to bring more than three pairs of shoes.
+You should take one pair of flip-flops, one pair of running/walking shoes, and one more of whatever your heart desires.

 - Does it wrinkle the second it leaves your body or a hanger?
 If yes, you’ll never wear it.